Visual Instructions Editor

 Editor

-Allows users to easily switch between Visual mode and Code editor mode.
+Allows users to easily switch between Visual mode and Code mode.

 BottomBarAutosave